 What are Notes Receivable?

 Notes receivable are assets and represent amounts due to a business by a third party (usually a customer).
-What distinguishes notes receivables from accounts receivable is that they are issued as a promissory note (a written note promising to pay principal plus interest at a specific date).
+What distinguishes notes receivables from accounts receivable is that they are issued as a promissory note (a formal legal agreement given as a written note promising to pay principal plus interest at a specific date).

 With a promissory note, the third party who issued the note (called the maker) promises in writing, to pay an amount of money (principal and interest) to the business (called the payee) at a given time or on demand.

 A customer will issue a note receivable if for example, it wants to extend its payment terms on an overdue account with the business.